debezium/container-images/connect/3.3/README.md

 Debezium is a distributed platform that turns your existing databases into event streams, so applications can quickly react to each row-level change in the databases.
 Debezium is built on top of Kafka and provides Kafka Connect compatible connectors that monitor specific database management systems.
 Debezium records the history of data changes in Kafka logs, so your application can be stopped and restarted at any time and can easily consume all of the events it missed while it was not running, ensuring that all events are processed correctly and completely.

-Running Debezium involves Zookeeper, Kafka, and services that run Debezium's connectors.
+Running Debezium involves Kafka, running in KRaft mode, and services that run Debezium's connectors.
 For simple evaluation and experimentation, all services can all be run on a single host machine, using the recipe outlined below.
 Production environments, however, require properly running and networking multiple instances of each service to provide the performance, reliability, replication, and fault tolerance.
 This can be done with a platform like [OpenShift](https://www.openshift.com) that manages multiple Docker containers running on multiple hosts and machines.
 Using a Kubernetes operator such as [Strimzi](https://strimzi.io/) (which comes with operators and CRDs for Kafka, Kafka Connect, connectors, and more) is recommended for such deployments.

 # How to use this image

 This image can be used in several different ways.
-All require an already-running Zookeeper service, which is either running locally via the container named `zookeeper` or with OpenShift running as a service named `zookeeper`.
-Also required are already-running Kafka brokers, which are either running locally via the container named `kafka` or with OpenShift running as a service named `kafka`.
+All require already-running Kafka brokers, which are either running locally via the container named `kafka` or with OpenShift running as a service named `kafka`.

 ## Start a Kafka Connect service instance